The Classification Standard Setup palette

 Importing classification rule sets

 The first step for automatic classification is to import the classification standards required for your project, such as MasterFormat or Uniclass.
 These files should be tab delineated text (.txt), Excel sheet (.xls), or .xml format, with two columns.
 The file should be sorted by classification code (the first column).
 The second column contains a short description of the code.
-Here's an excerpt from MasterFormat as an example:
+Below is a sample excerpt from a MasterFormat text file.
+Spaces are shown as orange dots, and tabs are orange arrows.

 To import a classification rule set: